pymupdf/PyMuPDF-Optional-Material/docs/document.rst

 .. rubric:: Footnotes

 .. [#f1] Content streams describe what (e.g. text or images) appears where and how on a page.
-PDF uses a specialized language to do this (pp. 985 in :ref:`AdobeManual`), which gets interpreted when a page is loaded.
+PDF uses a specialized mini language similar to PostScript to do this (pp. 985 in :ref:`AdobeManual`), which gets interpreted when a page is loaded.